|Category Name:||Human Resources|

 |Responsible Unit:||Office of Human Resources|

-There are several College administrative buildings or portions of buildings on campus that are not air-conditioned, and occasionally buildings that are normally air conditioned may experience system interruptions.
+There are several College administrative buildings or portions of buildings on campus that are not air-conditioned and, occasionally, buildings that are normally air-conditioned may experience system interruptions.
 During the summer months, there are times when the temperature in these buildings rises to a point where employees find it difficult to work effectively.
+Options available to employees are provided below in Policy Procedures.

-Under state policy, employee absences resulting from severe weather conditions, including "directed absences," must be charged to personal, overtime, holiday or vacation accruals, even under circumstances requiring the cancellation of classes or the closing of the College.
-(See Human Resources website, Extraordinary Weather Conditions)
+Under state policy, employee absences resulting from severe weather conditions, including "directed absences," must be charged to appropriate leave credits, even under circumstances requiring the cancellation of classes or the closing of the College.
+(See the Human Resources web page regarding Severe Weather Conditions).

-This policy applies to all buildings and grounds, whether owned or leased by the University, and are occupied and utilized by faculty and staff of The College.
+This policy applies to all buildings and grounds, whether owned or leased by the College, and are occupied and utilized by faculty and staff.

 All faculty and staff are expected to comply with this policy.
 Department heads are charged with enforcement of this policy.